jerniimy/rsschool-cv/cv.md

 B2 - C1

-I used to travel a lot and practice speaking English; today, at work, I write texts in English at work.
+I used to travel a lot and practice speaking English; today, at work, I write texts in English.